What are some tips for using PhET in a lab setting?

 - Underlying mechanisms made visible.
 PhET simulations are designed to make scientific models visible, so they help students understand not just what is happening, but why.
 For example, electron flow in a circuit is visible in the Circuit Construction Kit, so students can observe how that flow changes under different conditions, and that current is the same on either side of a resistor.

 - Student enjoyment.
-Students typically enjoy using PhET simulations [Perkins et al. 2014] and perceive many added benefits to using simulations in labs [Podolefsky et al. 2010]
+Students typically enjoy using PhET simulations (Perkins, Moore, and Chasteen 2015) and perceive many added benefits to using simulations in labs (Podolefsky, Perkins, and Adams 2009).

 Can PhET replace real equipment?

 Sometimes.
-Our studies have shown that PhET sims are very effective for conceptual understanding [Perkins et al. 2012, Adams et al. 2008, Podolefsky et al. 2010, Wieman et al. 2008].
-In one early study, we found that students using our Circuit Construction Kit were better able to both answer conceptual questions about circuits, and to put together a real circuit [Finkelstein et al. 2005].
+Our studies have shown that PhET sims are very effective for conceptual understanding (Perkins et al. 2012; Adams et al. 2008; Podolefsky, Perkins, and Adams 2009; Wieman, Adams, and Perkins 2008).
+In one early study, we found that students using our Circuit Construction Kit were better able to both answer conceptual questions about circuits, and to put together a real circuit (Finkelstein et al. 2005).

 However, there are many goals of hands-on labs that simulations do not address, such as specific skills relating to the functioning of equipment, or how to deal with experimental “noise” or error.
 Depending on the goals of your laboratory, it may be more effective to use the simulation on its’ own, or a combination of sims and real equipment.
 Indeed, at the University of Colorado we use a combination of the Circuit Construction Kit and real equipment in our labs.